Prospective presidential candidate Prabowo Subianto praises President Joko Widodo's success in the face of the Covid-19 pandemic - ExBulletin

 Prospective presidential candidate Prabowo Subianto praises President Joko Widodo’s success in the face of the Covid-19 pandemic

-Jakarta, tvonenews.com – Potential presidential candidate (candidate) Prabowo Subianto hailed President Joko Widodo’s performance in handling the Covid-19 pandemic so that the Indonesian economy does not fall into a crisis.
-Besides Jokowi, Prabowo also praised the solidarity of the leaders to work together to face the Covid-19 pandemic.

-“Indonesia can overcome (the problems) of the economy, overcome the Covid-19, it is because, in our opinion, because our government under the leadership of President Jokowi Widodo is able to be with the people, with all components of the people, we are able to work together,” Prabowo said during a speech on Habib Munzir Almusawa transport, in Jakarta on Sunday (28/5/2023).
+“Our conviction is that because our government under the leadership of President Jokowi Widodo is able to be with the people, with all the components of the people, we are able to work together,” said Prabowo Riau.

-Prabowo explained that the global economy has been devastated by the Covid-19 pandemic.
-Additionally, many countries are still struggling to cope with the impact of the Covid-19 pandemic.

-“As a nation, we should be grateful that we were able to overcome the pandemic relatively quickly and that our economy was not (destroyed), our inflation did not reach double digits.
-6% of our (economic) growth ), where countries are only one percent and some even have 0%,” Prabowo said.
+This festival features various cultures 2023-05-28 – 12:24 East Java The departure schedule for Future Pilgrims (CJH) from Jombang has been postponed for a week, following a revision of the departure schedule for future Surabaya pilgrims Embarkation of the Regional Center Office of the Ministry of Religion, East Java.

 |